TanStack/router/docs/guide/data-loading.md

 By default, `staleTime` for navigations is set to `0`ms (and 30 seconds for preloads) which means that the route's data will always be considered stale and will always be reloaded in the background when the route is matched and navigated to.

-**This is a good default for most use cases, but you may find that some route data is mores static or potentially expensive to load.** In these cases, you can use the `staleTime` option to control how long the route's data is considered fresh for navigations.
+**This is a good default for most use cases, but you may find that some route data is more static or potentially expensive to load.** In these cases, you can use the `staleTime` option to control how long the route's data is considered fresh for navigations.
 Let's take a look at an example:

 ```tsx
 const postsRoute = new Route({